 The remaining forts are largely abandoned and while most can in theory be visited, muddy/dirty paths provides the sole access to many of them.
 One derelict fort that you can easily drive directly into is the 6th fort which also served as a Soviet and German prison.
 Its eerie walls overgrown with grass and paintball is now played in some of the buildings.
 The nearby 6th fort roundabout where three major streets converge is overlooked by a small "forest" of large crosses.
 These were built by people largely in 1991 and represents the then contemporary strive for independence.
 There are crosses for Iceland and Denmark (a gratitude for recognising independence), another one for the liberators of Kuwait (Gulf War).
 Some later crosses are related to other problems, such as abortions and organized crime.
 A small column calls for peace on earth to prevail.

 Together with the military installations many new streets were laid, new districts were built with barracks for the soldiers, warehouses and other infrastructure.

 Among such districts is Šančiai to the southeast of the New Town.
 Red brick 3 stories barracks still line the Juozapavičiaus Avenue there.
 Some of them are restored and turned into hotels or apartments.
 Many others stand abandoned or even decayed to a mere outer shell with nothing purposefully changed since the times of the czar a century ago.

-Another interesting building in Juozapavičiaus Avenue is the Jesus Heart church.
-Its industrial-style walls do not let one forget that this building has been built as a military warehouse and converted to a church after Šančiai became a civilian district.
+Another interesting building in Juozapavičiaus Avenue is the Jesus Heart church, an interwar building (1938).
+Next to it still stands the old church, converted from a military warehouse after Šančiai became a civilian district.

 Military cemetary where soldiers of World War 1, World War 2 and other eras lie is also in Šančiai.
 Lithuanians, Germans, Russians and others have their final resting place less than "a cannonshot away" inbetween them.

 Panemunė Borough: Barrack Zone That Turned Into Resort